Serious Sexual Assaults Campaign

 Work has been undertaken to understand the sexual offences involving people aged 16 and over reported over a 12 month period to West Yorkshire Police.
 It was found that in approximately half the reported serious sexual offences, the perpetrator and victim were described as ‘acquaintances’, in some cases having met in a bar or club in the hours before the offence has taken place.
 Most perpetrators target individuals who are under the influence of alcohol between 12 midnight and 7am, Friday, Saturday and Sunday.

-Police have developed a series of posters to be displayed in shops, bars and clubs across West Yorkshire highlighting that activities such as walking someone home or sharing a kiss aren’t a crime, but rape is.
+Police developed a series of posters displayed in shops, bars and clubs across West Yorkshire highlighting that activities such as walking someone home or sharing a kiss aren’t a crime, but rape is.

 If you have just been a victim of rape or sexual assault please call 999.
 The sooner that an assault is reported, the more evidence we will be able to collect to help prevent you or someone else being hurt again.

 West Yorkshire Police treat historic incidents of rape or sexual assault just as seriously as recent ones.
 If you would like to report a crime that has happened in the past please call 101 and a specially trained officer will attend.

 We are dedicated to helping anyone; female, male or gender neutral, whatever your circumstances, who may have been a victim of this type of crime.